 What Can a Family Judge Do to Help?

 It’s important to understand that the courts cannot compel a parent to share time with a child.
-But a Tampa Bay family law judge can find that parent in contempt, order them to pay fines, fees or even order jail time depending on the severity of the case.
+A Tampa Bay family law judge can find that parent in contempt, however.
+The courts can order them to pay fines, fees or even order jail time depending on the severity of the case.
 The courts can also award attorney fees for the non-offending parent.
 More importantly, a judge can modify the parenting plan and child support order to best reflect the current situation, the overall needs of the children including their emotional well-being.
 Mediation and/or parenting coordinators can be highly effective tools and resources for settling problematic family law matters.
 But hiring experienced Family Law Attorneys in Tampa who have proven mediation and litigation skills will be your best first step to finding resolve.
 This is especially true in high conflict child custody and family law matters.

 Tampa Family Lawyer – Looking to the Best Interest of Your Family

 Although not impossible, it can be very difficult for most people to navigate the Tampa Bay Family Court System without help.
 Nilo J Sanchez & Associates has over two decades of experience.
 Mr. Sanchez is a top rated family Law Attorney located in Tampa, Florida.
 Respected by industry peers and clients alike, Attorney Sanchez & Associates offers the skill, compassion and determination you need when you need to find resolve for the best of interest of your family.